Tianyu-Liang/Parallel-Randomized-Cholesky/README.md

 ```
 Also see physics_test_nnz_sort.sh and similar files for examples.

+**The code in experiment folder requires MKL.
+On Perlmutter, the code can be compiled by using "module load intel" to load the intel paths.**

 **GPU**
 The there are two relevant files in gpu_implementation that handles both the natural Laplacian (driver.cu) and converted SDDM to Laplacians (driver_physics.cu) respectively.
 One can change which file to compile in the makefile.
 An example run is the follow:
 ```console